hradghoukasian/espresso/README.md

 # Espresso-Based Boolean Function Approximation and Decomposition

-This repository contains a collection of experiments and heuristics built around **Espresso Boolean minimization** (via PyEDA).
-The goal is to study scalability, approximation, and ensemble-style techniques for learning and compressing large Boolean functions represented as truth tables.
+This repository contains a collection of experiments and heuristics built around Espresso Boolean minimization (via PyEDA).
+The goal is to study scalability, approximation, and ensemble-style techniques for learning and compressing large Boolean functions represented explicitly as truth tables.

 ---
-## Influence-Based Ensembles and Junta Pipelines
+## Influence-Based Ensembles and Friedgut's Junta Pipelines

 ### `ensemble_column_influence_weighted_vote.py`
 Implements a column-based ensemble where each subcircuit is built from a random subset of input variables and weighted by the average influence of its selected bits.
 Final predictions are obtained via influence-weighted voting over projected majority truth tables.